-According to an analysis carried out by the Weston A. Price Foundation, a single teaspoon of fish roe contains approximately 17,000 international units of vitamin D. (2)
+According to an analysis carried out by the Weston A. Price Foundation, a single tablespoon of fish roe contains approximately 17,000 international units of vitamin D. (2)

-One teaspoon of fish eggs, then, supplies a similar amount of Vitamin D as a midday dose of Vitamin D on the skin!
+One tablespoon of fish eggs, then, supplies a similar amount of Vitamin D as a midday dose of Vitamin D on the skin!

 The truth is that no one really knows what the long term effects of taking large doses of Vitamin D in isolation will be.
-Do you really want to be a guinea pig or do you want to use the safe and effective Vitamin D boost that the Eskimos and traditional mountain dwelling tribes of South America used when sunlight was not a readily available option?
+Do you really want to be a guinea pig or do you want to use the safe and effective Vitamin D boost that the Eskimos and traditional mountain-dwelling tribes of South America used when sunlight was not a readily available option?

-Where to Get Fish Eggs?
+Where to Get Fish Eggs

-I buy small glass jars of salmon roe at Fresh Market or higher end grocery stores for as little as ten to fifteen dollars.
+I buy small glass jars of salmon roe at gourmet grocery stores for as little as ten to fifteen dollars.

 If you can find a fresh or dried source of caviar, so much the better!

 I eat 1/4 – 1/2 tsp in the morning with breakfast a few times a week.
 They are so salty and delightful.
-If you aren’t sure you like it at first, try it a few more times as fish roe can sometimes be a bit of an acquired taste.
+If you aren’t sure you like it at first, try it a few more times as roe can sometimes be a bit of an acquired taste.

-If you simply can’t get used to fish eggs off the spoon, try some topped on whole grain crackers with some creme fraiche.
+If you simply can’t get used to fish eggs off the spoon, try some topped on whole-grain crackers with some creme fraiche.

 In my mind, fish eggs are a much superior – and delicious method for quickly raising and maintaining optimal Vitamin D levels.